 I also write for custom publications and corporations, taking care not to blur the line between journalism and corporate writing.
 A recent project for a major telecommunications company involved reporting on how their technology is benefiting underserved students and community health centers in and around Boston and New York City.

 Magazines and newspapers in which my work has appeared include Continental, Harvard Business Review, Diabetic Living, the Alzheimer’s Foundation magazine, Remedy, PROTO (out of Massachusetts General), USA Weekend, ForbesLife Executive Woman, Business Traveler, The Waldorf Astoria Magazine, The San Francisco Chronicle magazine, Family Circle, and MORE.

 I've also contributed to numerous websites and alumni magazines as well.

 For almost ten years, I've written the front-of-book executive column in Family Business magazine, and I wrote the executive column in On Wall Street magazine for that amount of time, too.

-I've written a monthly small business column for a custom publisher, and I write a column featuring parents' experiences for a college planning website.
+I've written a monthly small business column for a custom publisher, as well as a column featuring parents' experiences for a college planning website.

 My specialties include: